 According to police reports, the woman had planned to meet the man who was beaten, a friend, at her apartment Friday to borrow $50 for living expenses.

 The man was met in the stairwell of the building by two unfamiliar men, Jones and Ellis, upon his arrival at 7:15 p.m., the reports says.
-After a short exchange,
+After a short exchange, he attempted to flee, feeling threatened.

 One of the men then allegedly began striking him in the face while the other threatened him with a six-inch steak knife.